GssMahadevan/chip_axp209_tool/README.md

 Only three lines were changed.
 No interfaces or methods were added.
 Used OS-environment variables to allow forcefull opening (though not the best way).
 To allow forceful opening user needs to provide command line option **-F**.

+## Pre Requisitives
+Ensure that you have enhanced i2c-tools/py-smbus module from above links
 ## Usage of chip_axp209_tool
 ####To collect most of the values as in axp209 script with time,mac, name , value and units
 ```